Fujita Phenomenon for a Mixed Local-Nonlocal Hardy-H\'enon Equation with Regularly Varying Time Weights: Introduction and main results

 in agreement with~\cite[Theorem~1.1, (1.8)]{JKS}.

 \item The particular case where $\h(t) = 1$ and $\ts \geq 1$ is an integer was previously studied in~\cite{Majd}. \item One of the main novelties of this work, beyond the use of a mixed local-nonlocal operator, is the general form~\eqref{h-form} assumed for the function $\h$.
-To the best of our knowledge, this is the first time such a class of time-dependent coefficients is considered in the study of blow-up phenomena for nonlinear diffusion equations. \item As the proof will show, assumption \eqref{h-form} can be relaxed to $\h \in\mathcal{M}(\gamma)$ \end{enumerate} \end{rem} Switching now to the analysis of the global theory, we establish the following global existence result. \begin{thm} Assume that the function $\h$ is given by \eqref{h-form}.
-Let $\ts \in (0,1)$, $0 \leq \dfrac{b}{1+\gamma} < 2\ts < N$, and $-1 < \varrho < 0$.
-Suppose that the exponent $p$ satisfies
+To the best of our knowledge, this is the first time such a class of time-dependent coefficients is considered in the study of blow-up phenomena for nonlinear diffusion equations. \item As the proof will show, assumption \eqref{h-form} can be relaxed to $\h \in\mathcal{M}(\gamma)$ \end{enumerate} \end{rem} We now turn to the global-in-time theory and prove the following small-data global existence result.